What do you picture when you hear the word France? Eiffel Tower?

 Day 6: Gorges du Verdon

-This was by far my favorite day of the entire trip.
+This was by far my favorite day of the entire 10 day France itinerary.
 Actually, I would go as far to say my favorite place I have ever been to.

 The Gorges du Verdon, also known as the Verdon Gorge, is located in the Provence region less than three hours from Nice.
 It’s home to towering green cliffs with vibrant turquoise water.

 The gorge is only a ten minute drive from Moustiers St Marie, and you can park your car for free at the boat rental shop on Lac St Croix.
 After you park your car, I would first walk over to the bridge to see the famous lookout point that has the view of the entire gorge and lake.
 I am not kidding you, real tears were coming out of my eyes looking at this view.